-- Last-minute Applications for winter courses (starting Sep-Jan) will be accepted until this Sunday 20th.
+- Last-minute Application period for winter courses (starting October) has been extended until the 30th of September.
 A late admission fee of 15 euros will apply on later enrollments.
-Apply Today
+View all courses

 - Kindly note that we are closely following the COVID-19 updates.
-For full information about our COVID-19 Health and Safety Protocols and Continuity of Learning Policy View our COVID-19 resources
+For full information about our COVID-19 Mitigation Health & Safety Protocols and Continuity of Learning Policy view our COVID-19 resources

 art therapy programmes